 When planning your GRE study schedule, it’s helpful to know your GRE test dates options.
-Whether you are hoping to take the GRE test date this year or the next, we’ve got your available options as well as some tips on registration for the GRE.
+Whether you are hoping to take the GRE this year or next, we’ve got your available in-person or at-home options as well as some tips on registering for and taking the GRE.

 How Many Times Can You Take the GRE?

 You are allowed to take the GRE test once every twenty-one days.
 You are allowed to take the GRE up to five times within a 12-month period (not a calendar year).
 See more on GRE retakes here.

 For those who plan to continue grad school immediately after undergrad, a general recommendation is to take the GRE in your junior or senior year of college.
 Although you could really take the GRE anytime in college (the GRE score lasts up to 5 years), it may still be best to get acclimated to college life and give yourself a bit more time to confirm that going to grad school is, indeed, what you want to do.